The Second Century of Brigham Young UniversityPresident of The Church of Jesus Christ of Latter-day Saints October 10, 1975 • Devotional

 In other instances, we must be willing to break with the educational establishment (not foolishly or cavalierly, but thoughtfully and for good reason) in order to find gospel ways to help mankind.
 Gospel methodology, concepts, and insights can help us to do what the world cannot do in its own frame of reference.

 In some ways the Church Educational System, in order to be unique in the years that lie ahead, may have to break with certain patterns of the educational establishment.
 When the world has lost its way on matters of principle, we have an obligation to point the way.
-We can, as Brigham Young hoped we would, “be a people of profound learning pertaining to the things of this world,” but without being tainted by what he regarded as the “pernicious, atheistic influences” that flood in unless we are watchful.
+We can, as Brigham Young hoped we would, “be a people of profound learning pertaining to the things of the world,”32 but without being tainted by what he regarded as “the pernicious, atheistic influences”33 that flood in unless we are watchful.
 Our scholars, therefore, must be sentries as well as teachers!

 We surely cannot give up our concerns with character and conduct without also giving up on mankind.
 Much misery results from flaws in character, not from failures in technology.
 We cannot give in to the ways of the world with regard to the realm of art.
-President Romney brought to our attention not long ago a quotation in which Brigham Young said there is “no music in hell.”
-Our art must be the kind that edifies man, which takes into account his immortal nature, and which prepares us for heaven, not hell.
+President Marion G. Romney brought to our attention not long ago a quotation in which Brigham Young said that “there is no music in hell.”34 Our art must be the kind that edifies man, that takes into account his immortal nature, and that prepares us for heaven, not hell.

 Challenges for BYU’s Future